PanX - A Novel and Unique FEA Software Architecture for AM

 Feature aware geometry processing lets PanX resolve ultra small features while coarsening elements in bulkier areas where the detail is less critical

-Large Part Scaling
+Linear Part Scaling

 Start fast...End Fast